 Review Timelines & Processes

 Most human subjects research conducted on USU’s campus does not require Convened IRB (Full Board) Review.
-Which protocols must come to the convened IRB?
+Only 5% of protocol submissions come before the Convened IRB at USU.
+Which protocols must come to the Convened IRB?
 Any research which:

-- contains a controverted issue that cannot be resolved via other review processes.
+- Contains a controverted or complex issue that cannot be resolved via other review processes.

 Expedited Protocol Reviews